-On November 6, 2019, Humanities Texas will hold a one-day workshop in Houston on America in the 1960s.
+On February 13, 2020, Humanities Texas will hold a one-day workshop in College Station on America in the 1960s.

 Content will align with the TEKS.
-Topics to be addressed include an overview of America in 1960, LBJ and the Great Society, the civil rights movement, the Cold War and Vietnam, and popular culture of the 1960s.
+Topics to be addressed include an LBJ and the Great Society, the civil rights movement, the Cold War and Vietnam, and protest movements of the decade.

 The workshop will feature close interaction with scholars, the examination of primary sources, and the development of effective pedagogical strategies and engaging assignments and activities.
 Teachers will receive books and other instructional materials.

-The workshop will take place from 7:30 a.m. to 4:00 p.m. at the Lora Jean Kilroy Visitor and Education Center at Bayou Bend Collection and Gardens.
+The workshop will take place from 7:30 a.m. to 4:00 p.m. at the Annenberg Presidential Conference Center.

-The workshop is open to all Texas and U.S. history teachers.
+The workshop is open to secondary-level Texas and U.S. history teachers.
 Priority consideration will be given to early-career teachers in low-performing schools and districts.

 Complete the online application.
 Please apply as soon as possible, as registration will occur on a rolling basis and space is limited.